SmilingZero/BlazeBlack2ReduxWiki/docs/legendary.md

  - This is insired by the event ticket to Liberty Island, given out in Black and White.
  - Victini is found in the sublevel of Liberty Island, in the lighthouse.
  - This is blocked by mysterious trainer, after beating them however you can move inside and catch Victini.
+	- Battle only required on Challenge Mode.
- - This trainer is quite strong for when you arrive in Castelia, but doesn't get stronger as you move through the game.
+ - This trainer is quite strong for when you arrive in Castelia, but will not let you pass after you've beaten Burgh.
-    - Thus, if you want Victini for Burgh, prepare for a tough fight!
-Otherwise, you can return later in the game when you're at a higher level.
+	- In the post-game, after you've traveled to Striaton City, the trainer will have disappeared and you may enter the Lighthouse again.
+	- This is true in all difficulty modes.
  - After obtaining Victini, if you have it in the first slot of your party, a special cutscene plays when entering Liberty Island again.

 | [Victini] |